-In this guide, we discuss what makes up the gooseneck hitch installation cost.
-We also evaluate whether this is a job you should tackle yourself.
+In this guide, I discuss what makes up the gooseneck hitch installation cost.
+I also evaluate whether this is a job you should tackle yourself.

 What Is a Gooseneck Hitch?

-The gooseneck hitch installs in the bed of your pickup truck.
+The gooseneck hitch would be installed in the bed of your pickup truck.
 It’s quite different from the typical hitch setup that sits on the bumper and attaches to some wiring.
 Because of where the gooseneck hitch is attached, it can better distribute the weight from the trailer onto the truck’s rear axle.

 The gooseneck hitch is similar to a fifth wheel hitch because it helps you pull a larger load that would exceed the maximum capacity of a traditional hitch.
 However, not all trucks are designed to hold a gooseneck or fifth wheel hitch.